tolgee/documentation/blog/2023-01-18-free-software-localization.md

 ## Tolgee platform: what is it, and how can it help with localization?

 Tolgee software localization platform is a **free and open-source online tool** that helps software developers localize their products for international markets.
 Tolgee provides a platform that makes localization easy and affordable with an **easy-to-use interface** for managing translations and supporting all languages.
 It is constantly being updated with new features and improvements, making it an essential tool for anyone looking to localize their software products.
-In addition, it provides many great features that make the app localization a piece of cake, such as automatic or machine translation.
+In addition, it provides many great features that make the app localization a breeze, such as automatic or machine translation.

 ## There are many i18n libraries out there.
 So why should I use Tolgee?

 Tolgee can do a lot more than just traditional i18n library.
-It doesn't only provide the different strings for different languages, but it also enables you to **change the strings directly in the app you are currently working on**.
+It doesn't only provide the different strings for different languages, but it also enables you to **change the strings directly in the app you are currently working on**, even in the production environment, when your app is deployed.
 It also allows your colleagues without coding knowledge to translate/modify/fix strings in your app: even your grandma, aunt, or friend from studies abroad can do that.

 Tolgee is, at the same time, a localization platform where you can translate your strings, while it suggests results from various third-party translators like Google Translator, Amazon Translate, or DeepL.
 It also enables developers to **provide screenshots from the app in one click**.
 Hence, translators know the context and don't provide wrong translations.